Does Soccer have a Salary Cap?

 Another benefit of having a salary cap is that it aims to prevent a soccer team’s spending from getting out of control.

-Only recently in an English soccer league the soccer team Bury FC, a club which had been in existence since 1885, went out of business in a large part due to the fact that their spending on player’s salaries was out of control and they no longer had the money they needed to continue.
+Only recently, in English soccer, the soccer team Bury FC, a club that had existed since 1885, went out of business largely because their spending on players’ salaries was out of control, and they no longer had the money they needed to continue.

-After reading the last section you may be thinking “Having a salary cap makes a lot of sense.
+After reading the last section, you may think, “Having a salary cap makes a lot of sense.
 Why don’t all leagues have one?”

-Competitiveness on a global scale is another negative factor to consider as well.
+Competitiveness on a global scale is an important negative factor to consider.

-With so few leagues worldwide operating with a salary cap, there is a real struggle for teams who have a salary cap to attract the best players.
+With so few leagues worldwide operating with a salary cap, there is a real struggle for teams with a salary cap to attract the best players.

-If a player can go to another country and earn a much higher salary, they often will if the opportunity comes up (Although this clearly isn’t the only factor in the decision a player makes when deciding where to play, it does have a large influence).
+If a player can go to another country and earn a much higher salary, they often will if the opportunity comes up (Although this clearly isn’t the only factor in a player’s decision when deciding where to play, it does have a large influence).

 This potentially has a negative influence on the quality of the league and can be a significant disadvantage in any inter-league competition.